Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Introduction

 Figure \ref{overview_dig} shows the organization of this paper.
-Section \ref{back} provides background on ML models used in the literature.
-Moreover, the limitations and challenges that make using these attention-based models necessary in hardware design and security are discussed.
-Sections \ref{design} and \ref{security} summarize the attention-based hardware design and security, respectively.
-We talk about the future directions of the research in Section \ref{future}, and Section \ref{con} concludes the paper.
+Section \ref{sec:background} provides background on ML models used in the literature and discusses the limitations and challenges that necessitate the use of these attention-based models in hardware design and security.
+Sections \ref{sec:AttentionBasedHardwareDesign} and \ref{sec:AttentionBasedHardwareSecurity} review attention-based approaches for hardware design and security, respectively.
+Future research directions are discussed in Section \ref{sec:discussion}, and Section \ref{sec:conclusion} concludes the paper.